 - All parents of a sibling of a child where such parent has legal custody of such sibling (471(a)(29) of the Social Security Act); 1

 - Completes the DPP-1275 Relative Exploration form, with the family at the ten (10) day conference (Refer to Ten Day Conference Checklist);

 - Utilizes the Absent Parent Search Form, the Absent Parent Search Handbook and/or other available search mechanisms to complete the relative search;

 - Continues to search for relatives beyond the thirty (30) day period when attempts have been unsuccessful, and exploration should occur on an ongoing basis and/or at regularly scheduled case planning conferences every six (6) months to promote permanency for the child;

-- Provides the Kentucky Relative Caregiver Program Brochure and Child Specific Foster Placement Acknowledgement form when a relative is locate, for information about becoming a potential placement option for the child when a relative is located;
+- Provides the Kentucky Relative Caregiver Program Brochure and Child Specific Foster Placement Acknowledgement form when a relative is locate, for information about becoming a potential placement option for the child;

 - Requests the mother complete the Voluntary Affidavit of Paternity at ten (10) day conference or as soon as the father is identified.
 Have the form notarized when a father in the case is not known; 2 3

 - Writes “refused to name” and has the material signed and notarized if the mother refuses to disclose or does not know the father;

 - Completes and sends the Letter To Father when a potential (unknown) father has been named;